 Using space effectively

-Audit your resources, your toys, books, craft materials and so on.
+Regularly audit your resources, your toys, books, craft materials and so on.
 Consider how often they are used and, importantly, what they're used for.
-If there are items that are taking up space but that are no longer relevant to the children you have, clear them out.
+If there are items taking up space that you rarely use, clear them out.
+Or, if you have a loft space, shed or other secure storage, consider rotating your resources.
+When toys reappear, they'll seem new and exciting to the children!

-Consider how you can make best use of shelving and storage units.
-Many childminders like to store their toys and resources in ways that are accessible to the children so they can self-select their activities.
-Working in this way can help you rotate resources as well to meet different needs, themes and seasons.
+Consider how you can make the best use of shelving and storage units.
+Many childcare settings store their toys and resources in ways that are accessible to the children so they can self-select their activities.
+Working in this way can help you rotate resources to meet different needs, themes and seasons.

 Invest in resources that can be easily stored, for example, collapsible tents or foldable play tables.
 This gives you maximum flexibility with your space.

-If you provide meals for children in your care, you will know that this can be a huge dent in your weekly outgoings ALTHOUGH CHILDMINDERS SHOULD BE CHARGING FOR FOOD.
+If you provide meals for children in your care, you will know that this can be a huge dent in your weekly outgoings.
 Here are some of our favourite efficiency saving ideas:

 - Plan your menus and make meals in bulk and freeze where possible.